How Elizabeth Hurley Looks So Fantastic At 59

 “I don’t work out, per se, but I am very active,” she explained to Women’s Health.
 “I do a lot of exercise, but it’s really the gardening; cutting down a hedge, using my chainsaw to cut down a tree, logging, all of that stuff.
 Not only do I feel, well, actually exhausted, but also I feel that I’ve got the leaves up, which is also a nice thing.
 I’d rather do housework than go to the gym,’ she shared.
 “I’d rather scrub a mirror; it does just as much.”

-She also admitted she tends to do squats while she brushes her teeth (um, genius) and takes her dog for 30 minute walks each day.
+She also admitted she likes to take her dog for 30 minute walks each day.
 As for the pace, she likes to opt for a stride “fast enough to get [her] heart rate up.”

 Elizabeth Hurley’s diet